 In January 2016, the FASB issued ASU 2016-01, Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities ("ASU 2016-01").
 ASU 2016-01 retains many current requirements for the classification and measurement of financial instruments; however, it significantly revises an entity's accounting related to (1) the classification and measurement of investments in equity securities and (2) the presentation of certain fair value changes for financial liabilities measured at fair value.
 ASU 2016-01 also amends certain disclosure requirements associated with the fair value of financial instruments.
 This guidance is effective for annual and interim periods beginning after December 15, 2017, and early adoption is not permitted for public business entities.
-Management is currently evaluating the impact the adoption of this standard has on our consolidated financial statements and disclosures.
+Management has assessed these changes and does not believe they would have a material impact on the Company's consolidated financial statements and disclosures.

 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606), which supersedes the revenue recognition requirements in Revenue Recognition (Topic 605).
 Under the new guidance, an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-In May 2016, ASU 2016-12 amended ASU 2014-09 and deferred the effective period to December 15, 2017.
-Management is currently evaluating the impact these changes will have on the Company's consolidated financial statements and disclosures.
+In May 2016, ASU 2016-12 amended ASU 2014-09 and deferred the effective period for annual periods beginning after December 15, 2017.
+Management has concluded that the majority of its revenues associated with financial instruments are scoped out of ASC 606, and has concluded that the only significant impact relates to the timing of the recognition of the CLO incentive fee income.